phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``''``

-    Additional string to include in allowed script sources in Content Security Policy header.
+    Additional string to include in allowed script and image sources in Content Security Policy header.

     This can be useful when you want to include some external javascript files in :file:`config.footer.inc.php` or :file:`config.header.inc.php`, which